Educational Research Projects

 However, it is also important to engage with the Trust at an early stage of the study design to ensure that there are no difficulties envisaged with delivering the study proposed.

-For staff planning to undertake their project only at York Teaching Hospital NHS Foundation Trust AND where NHS Research Ethics Committee approval is NOT required (this must be confirmed in writing by the sponsor) please contact the Research Adviser to discuss whether an application to HRA would be required.
+For staff planning to undertake their project only at York and Scarborough Teaching Hospitals NHS Foundation Trust AND where NHS Research Ethics Committee approval is NOT required (this must be confirmed in writing by the Sponsor) please contact the Research Adviser to discuss whether an application to HRA would be required.

 All other education projects must proceed via the normal regulatory application process via IRAS submission to the REC and/or REC.

 3. External Students Undertaking Educational Projects in the Trust

 Staff not employed by the Trust are advised to contact the R&D Unit at an early stage and to engage with the departments involved in the proposed study.
 It is important to ensure that the clinical teams and directorate staff are aware of the study and supportive in advance of making the regulatory applications.
 Where the study will involve direct contact with patients or their data it is essential to identify a member of Trust staff who will be responsible for supervision of the student whilst they are working in the Trust.